Residence vs. Off-Campus Housing

 Q. I heard residence is the best way to get to know your peers and make friends during frosh year ... but do you think thousands of dollars for residence is worth more than just getting a room or local apartment? (posted by: myungkyukim)

-- There's a lot of independence at rez at most universities.
+There's a lot of independence at rez at most universities.
 It's not like there's a curfew and they force you into bed at ten oclock.
-Most universities now even have apartment-style residences where you are able to make your own food, and have your own space.
-I recommend residence.
-You meet a lot more people right away, and even still gradually throughout the year...
-I've had some good conversations with random people in the laundry room!
+Most universities now even have apartment-style residences where you are able to make your own food, and have your own space ...
 There's also a lot more opportunities to get involved.
 A good portion of the things that I got involved in during first year had to do with residence (house council as well as many opportunities my Residence Don told me about that I wouldn't have known about otherwise).
 The apartment thing can be fun, but after you are done first year. (posted by: cmcneil92)

 To join the conversation, go to the following Studentawards Forum threads: